10 First-Time Homebuyer Mistakes and How to Avoid Them

 When first-time homebuyers see how much of a loan they’re approved for, sometimes they conclude that it’s the same amount for which they can buy a house.
 It can seem logical, given that a lender has reviewed their income, assets, and financial situation to come up with the amount of money you were approved for.

 However, what the lender says you can afford can be very different from what best fits your lifestyle.
 A lender doesn’t look at your monthly expenses outside of your debt-to-income ratio.
 They don’t know how a future monthly mortgage payment will impact the rest of your monthly costs.
-These include but are not limited to entertainment expenses, child upbringing expenses, cell phone, etc.
+These include but are not limited to entertainment expenses, child upbringing expenses, cell phones, etc.

 So if you end up buying the most house you can afford and borrow the most you’re approved to borrow, you’ll also end up owing more and taking longer to pay it back.
 That’s money you’re taking away from savings, emergency funds, or retirement funds.